 The Advantage of Smooth Hydraulics

-With the Tent OX™’s high-flow hydraulics, the OX Puller is more functional and easier to control at fast and slow speeds.
+Taking advantage of the articulated loader’s high-flow hydraulics, the OX Puller is easier to control at fast and slow speeds.
 Operators-in-training will quickly adjust to the range of speed in the OX Puller.

 Designed for Exceptional Efficiency